raj-alphastream/alpha-content-intelligence/README.md

-# Alphastream Content Intelligence Postman Collections
+# AI Content Intelligence - How To Intereact with our API - Postman Collections

 Welcome to our Content Intelligence (CI) Postman Collections Quickstart Guide!
 This guide provides you a quick way to get started with the CI API of Alphastream.